D4wnstar/aetherwisp/Artificial Intelligence/Machine learning/Performance indexes/False Positive Rate.md

 A sibling quantity is the **True Positive Rate**, which is the count of correctly classified positives.
 It is the complement of FPR:
 $$\text{TPR}=1-\text{FPR}$$
 Like FPR, TPR is defined on $[0,1]$.
 You want TPR to be as close to 1 as possible.
+TPR is also called **sensitivity**, because it's measures how much a classifier is sensitive to errors and capable of discerning between a true positive and false positive.
+This term is more common in diagnostic tests.